3mcd/javelin/docs-src/content/ecs/entities.md

 weight = 4
 +++

-An entity is a pointer to a unique collection of components that represent higher-order objects in your game.
+An **entity** is a pointer to a unique collection of components that represent higher-order objects in your game.
 Entities are strictly defined by their component makeup, and do not contain any data or methods of their own.

 ## Entity Management

+A world has several methods for managing entities.

-### Creating entities
+### Creating Entities

 Entities are created using `world.spawn`.
 This method accepts 0..n components and returns the newly created entity.